 - Don’t let your dogs tag along on this farm chore.
 The rugged blades on the brush hog can throw debris a great distance and at a high speed.
 Even a tiny rock thrown free from the blades could cause serious injury (or worse!) to a dog, livestock, children, or farm helpers who are standing in the vicinity of the rotary cutters.

-- The rear of the brush hog will swing out a lot more quickly than you might think when making a turn.
-Pay special attention to going around corners or near trees and fencing so avoid the cutting deck from being damaged or becoming wrapped around a corner post.
+- The rear of the brush hog will swing out a lot quicker than you might think when making a turn.
+Pay special attention to going around corners or near trees and fencing to avoid the cutting deck from being damaged or becoming wrapped around a corner post.

 Land Clearing Steps and Tools